 Insurer Refuses to Cover Marijuana Candy Murder

-DENVER (CN) — An insurer refuses to cover a Colorado-based marijuana candy company for selling the “Karma Kandy Orange Ginger” under whose influence a man became psychotic and murdered his wife.
+DENVER (CN) — An insurer refuses to cover a Colorado-based marijuana candy company for selling the “Karma Kandy Orange Ginger” under whose influence a man supposedly became psychotic and murdered his wife.

-Richard Kirk bought Gaia’s Garden’s Karma Kandy Orange Ginger candy on or about April 14, 2014, according to his children’s lawsuit against the candymaker and its distributor, Nutritional Elements.

-The label on the candy said it contained “101 mg.
-THC,” according to the sons’ underlying April 13 lawsuit in Denver County Court.

-Six days later, the Kirks’ three sons, suing through guardians, said their father “experienced strong drug effects, including possible psychotic behavior, following ingestion of the marijuana infused edible candy, which caused him to shoot and kill his wife.”

-The children sought damages for negligence, failure to warn, wrongful death, deceptive trade, strict liability, breach of implied warranty, misrepresentation and consumer law violations.
-They are represented by Gregory Gold, of Greenwood Village.
+Hours before he shot and killed his wife on April 14, 2014, 49-year-old Richard Kirk had consumed a Karma Kandy Orange Ginger candy that he bought from the company Gaia’s Garden.

+As Kirk readied for trial last year, pleading not guilty by reason of insanity, the couple’s three children brought what is believed to be the country’s first wrongful-death complaint against a recreational marijuana company.

+Kirk later changed his plea.
+He is serving 30 years in state prison for his wife’s death, but the suit against Gaia’s Garden and its distributor, Nutritional Elements, is dragging on.

-Last week, United Specialty Insurance sued Gaia’s Garden and the children, through their guardians, denying that it has any obligation to defend the candymaker.
+United Specialty Insurance fired back last week with a federal complaint against Gaia’s Garden and the children, through their guardians.

-The underlying lawsuit was believed to be the first of its kind against the recreational marijuana industry.

-In its May 4 lawsuit in Federal Court, United Specialty says Gaia’s Gardens is on its own.
+Denying that it has any obligation to defend the candy maker, United Specialty says Gaia’s Gardens is on its own.

 “The policy specifically did not cover, and was not intended to cover, bodily injury arising out of one of Gaia’s products where the injury occurred after Gaia’s had ‘relinquished possession’ of the product — i.e., after the product was sold and distributed,” the complaint states.